Harika-SVL/Azure_Devops/notes.md

 * Scope of the current discussion would be on how to submit the changes to the Git Repository and how to get latest changes from git repository
 * Workflow
     * Setting up a GitHub Account
-    * Setting up a user details and credentials (key based credentials)
+    * Setting up user details and credentials (key-based credentials)
     * Creating a Git Repository, Adding code/docs submitting to the repository

 ### Git Workflow

 * Git Remote Repositories are hosted by GitHub/GitLab/Azure Source Repos etc
-* If we don’t have the Code in local system, then we clone the code to create local repo
+* If we don’t have the Code in local system, then we clone the code to create local repository
-* Once we have local repo, to get latest changes we use pull
+* Once we have local repository, to get latest changes we use 'Pull'
-* We add the changes to the staging area using 'git add .' and commit the changes to local repo using 'git commit -m "Added changes" ' and sync the changes from local to remote repo using 'git push origin main' commands
+* We add the changes to the staging area using 'git add .' and commit the changes to local repository using 'git commit -m "Add changes" ' and sync the changes from local to remote repository using 'git push origin main' command

 ![Alt text](shots/9.PNG)